openai/openai-realtime-api-beta/README.md

 ## Interrupting the model

-You may want to manually interrupt the model, especially in `turn_detection: 'disabled'` mode.
+You may want to manually interrupt the model, especially in `turn_detection: null` mode.
 To do this, we can use:

 ```javascript